-Swiss chard is a leafy green that can be used in salads or cooked.
+Swiss chard is a leafy green that can be harvested continually to be used in salads or cooked.
 Its leaves may be plain green or have red midribs.

 On a winter's day, the sight of the sycamore's bright white trunk against a blue sky is breathtaking.
-This tree can grow to massive proportions when well-sited and should be given plenty of space.
-This beautiful tree can be messy.
+This tree can grow to massive proportions when well-sited and should be given plenty of space, especially since they can be messy.

 Featuring airy foliage and golden flowers, this native plant is an attractive addition to the front of the border.
 It spreads by runners and is easily divided to share with your friends and neighbors.
 It is native to Fairfax County, Virginia.

 A small, woody sub-shrub, thyme has aromatic leaves and whorls of pink flowers in early summer.
 It is popularly used as an edging and between stones in walkways.
 It is also an excellent culinary herb.

 This summer blooming perennial has strap-like leaves and large orange flowers.
 Because it naturalizes easily, this daylily can be commonly seen in roadside ditches and marking the sites of old outhouses.